 - the type of treatment you are able to have

 - your symptoms, such as weight loss or pain

-- your white blood cell count – people with normal levels usually have a better prognosis
+- your blood count – people with normal levels of blood cells usually have a better prognosis

 - your overall health – recovering quickly after procedures tends to suggest a better outcome.